dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md

 2. Configure and deploy a **Windows Firewall Settings** policy.
 You can use recommended settings or customize the settings.
 If you need more information about how to create and deploy policies, see [Common Windows PC management tasks with the Microsoft Intune computer client](common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md).

-    The following section lists the values you can configure in the policy and also the default values that will be used if you don’t customize the policy.
+    The following section lists the values that you can configure in the policy and also the default values that will be used if you don’t customize the policy.

 After you deploy a Windows Firewall policy, you can view its status on the **All Policies** page of the **Policy** workspace.

-## Policy settings for Windows Firewall
+## Specify policy settings for Windows Firewall

 ### Turn on Windows Firewall

-These policy settings enable the Windows Firewall on managed computers connected to a domain (for example, at the workplace), a private (trusted) network (such as a home network), or an untrusted, public network (such as a coffee shop).
+These policy settings enable the Windows Firewall on managed computers that are connected to a domain (for example, at the workplace), a private (trusted) network (such as a home network), or an untrusted, public network (such as a coffee shop).
 The default value for each of these settings is **Yes**, which is the most secure value.

 ### Block all incoming connections, including those in the list of allowed programs

 These policy settings configure Windows Firewall to block incoming network traffic when the managed computer is connected to a domain (for example, at the workplace), a private (trusted) network (such as a home network), or an untrusted, public network (such as a coffee shop).
 The default value for each of these settings is **Yes**, which is the most secure value.

 > [!IMPORTANT]
-> If your environment includes managed computers that are running Windows Vista with no service packs installed, you must either install the update associated with [article 971800](http://go.microsoft.com/fwlink/?LinkId=188405) in the Microsoft Knowledge Base or else disable the **Block all incoming connections** policy settings in policies deployed to those computers.
+> If your environment includes managed computers that are running Windows Vista with no service packs installed, you must either install the update that's associated with [article 971800](http://go.microsoft.com/fwlink/?LinkId=188405) in the Microsoft Knowledge Base or disable the **Block all incoming connections** policy settings in policies deployed to those computers.

 ### Notify the user when Windows Firewall blocks a new program

-These policy settings configure whether Windows Firewall notifies the PC's user when it blocks incoming network traffic when the managed computer is connected to a domain (for example, at the workplace), a private (trusted) network (such as a home network), or an untrusted, public network (such as a coffee shop).
+These policy settings determine whether Windows Firewall notifies the user of the PC when it blocks incoming network traffic in these situations:
+- When the managed computer is connected to a domain (for example, at the workplace)
+- When the managed computer is connected to a private (trusted) network (such as a home network)
+- When the managed computer is connected to an untrusted, public network (such as a coffee shop).

 The default value for each of these settings is **Yes**.

-### Predefined Exceptions
+### Configure predefined exceptions

-After you have configured the basic values above, you can configure exceptions which allow certain network traffic through the firewall regardless of the values configured above.
-By default, none of these settings are configured.
+After you have configured the basic values above, you can configure exceptions that allow specific types of network traffic through the firewall regardless of the values you configure earlier.
+By default, none of these settings are configured initially.

 |Setting name|Details|
 |------------------|--------------------|